nashville-software-school/server-side-dotnet-curriculum/book-4-controllers/chapters/biancas-employee-roles.md

 ```
 You should now be able to test the promote and demote functionality for users.
 Promotion and Demotion is only allowed by admins (because `Roles = "Admin"`) is passed into the `Authorize` attribute on the controller methods.
 The route should only even be visible to admins because of the `roles={["Admin"]}` prop passed to `AuthorizedRoute` for the route.

-Sign in as a non-admin to see that an attemp to navigate to `/employees` results in a redirect to the `Login` component. `Employees` shouldnot appear on the navbar for no-admins.
+Sign in as a non-admin to see that an attempt to navigate to `/employees` results in a redirect to the `Login` component. `Employees` shouldnot appear on the navbar for no-admins.

 The code in this chapter is complex, and you only are responsible for knowing how to use the `Authorize` attribute to protect an endpoint based on roles.